pedasmith/BluetoothDeviceController/SmallProjects/TestOscilloscopeCode/_Pan_Zoom_TODO_list.md

 Colors are for:
 - background
+- text background for cursor + reticule scale

 - waveforms (1..N)
 - Cursor
-- text background for cursor + reticule scale
-- text foregrond for cursor + reticule scale
+- text foreground for cursor + reticule scale
-- reticule major and minor + width +
+- reticule major and minor + width + fuzzy?

+Be sure to save the values!

 ## Panning + Zooming